Ever sent a message and received in return a reply similar to this:

 So what is Sender Reputation?

 Spam filtering services keep track of messages throughout their customer base, and the major ones service millions of different mail sites around the globe.
 This generates an extraordinary amount of data, both from the end-user marking items as junk, as well as various algorithms which find a high level of messages across their deployments from a particular host going to invalid domains and users at those domains.
-Even non-profits get involved in the anti-spam game, publishing lists of various senders with high levels of abusive email.
+Even non-profits get involved in the anti-spam game, publishing lists of various senders with high levels of abusive business email.
 With this aggregate of data, companies are VERY fast to provide their customers with up-to-the-minute information on who is spamming and develop lists to stop it.

 What can I do about it?